amabdelmongy/Payment.Gateway/README.md

 2. Build a simulator to mock the responses from the bank to test the API from your first deliverable.
     ### Acquiring Bank Mock returns
       • Accepted Result :-
         payment succeeds to transfer money from Card to Merchant.
-It retuen succeeds with bank result Id.
+It retuens succeeds with bank result Id.

       • Throw Exception :-
         for example some unplanned changes happened on the Bankside.

       • Rejected Card :-
         for example Bank rejects the transfer because the card invalid.
-It retuen Rejected with bank result Id.
+It retuens Rejected with bank result Id.

       • Rejected Amount :-
         for example Bank rejects the transfer because the card amount is not enough.
-It retuen Rejected with bank result Id.
+It retuens Rejected with bank result Id.